MBanucu/mcp-grok/README.md

 If not using flakes, you can still use this project's `default.nix` as an overlay.
 Example for configuration.nix:

+> **Important:**
+> When enabling experimental features/flakes for the first time:
+> You must **comment out** the `environment.systemPackages = with pkgs; [ mcp-grok ];` line below for your initial rebuild, as Nix will not be aware of mcp-grok until after flakes are established.
+Uncomment it only after the first successful `nixos-rebuild` with flakes enabled, or you will get a build error.

 ```nix
 { config, pkgs, ... }: